We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Patients should all be followed up from the same defined point in the disease course to ensure a precise estimate of prognosis

-- Patients must be followed up for long enough that most important outcomes have occurred
+- Patients must be followed up for long enough so that most important outcomes have occurred

-It may also be possible to perform a case-control study of prognosis, comparing ‘cases’ of individuals who have already suffered the outcome event to ‘controls’ who have not to count the number of individuals in each group with a particular prognostic factor.
+It may also be possible to perform a case-control study of prognosis, comparing ‘cases’ of individuals who have already suffered the outcome event to ‘controls’ who have not, to estimate the proportion of individuals in each group with a particular prognostic factor.
 However, this study design is prone to bias and cannot provide information about absolute risk.1

 Appraising a prognostic study